Maximilian55/obsidian-to-notion/README.md

 ### To Do
 - figure out how to make pass a input like --send from the shell command plug in (then remove the duplicate PS script)
-- learn how to code so this thing is not 100% vibe codefs
+- learn how to code so this thing is not 100% vibe code
+- error message when notion api does not have access to dbs
+- way to parse md file and keep headers (the ## header stuff)
+- decide on if we want to create pages in the related dbs if they do not exist
+- handle for "Long name" property for organizations
+- handle regular notes